smHooper/denali_tech_computing/tutorials/201809_Arc_Access_Excel/tutorial.md

     - Drag the __Add OLE DB Connection__ tool to any toolbar (underneath the main menu)
 2. Click the __Add OLE DB Connection__ tool you just added to a toolbar.
 In the dialog that appears:
     - Under the __Provider__ tab, select __Microsoft Office 12.0 Access Database Engine OLE DB Provider__ and cleck __Next >>__
     - In the __Connection__ tab under item 1, enter the full path to the .accdb file in the *Data Source* text field. *NOTE: A quick method for copying the full path of a file on Windows is to open a Windows Explorer window and hold the Shift key and right-click.
+Then select "Copy as path".
 This will copy the path with quotation marks around it, so you'll have to delete those once you've pasted it into the Data Source text field.*
     - ![alt text](https://github.com/smHooper/denali_tech_computing/blob/master/tutorials/201809_Arc_Access_Excel/images/data_link_properties__select_db.png "Enter the Data Source")
     - Click __Test Connection__
     - Click __OK__ if the connection was successful